AndyOGo/stylelint-declaration-strict-value/README.md

 #### Regex support

-Passing a regex will lint the variable usage for all matching properties.
+Passing a regex will lint the variable usage for all matching properties, like:

-**Note for JSON / YAML:** Regex needs to be activated by surrounding `/` slashes.

 ```js
 // .stylelintrc